Jmateusribeiro/API-And-Web-Testing-RobotFramework/README.md

 The split level of pabot can be changed with the option --testlevelsplit

-Note: Don't forget to run the bat file inside virtualenv with all requirements installed
+Note: Don't forget to run the bat file inside an environment with all requirements (requirements.txt) installed